abhishek-pradhan/abhishek-pradhan.github.io/_posts/2022-01-21-setup-java-spring-boot-with-intellij-idea.md

 render_with_liquid: false
 ---

 This article will help you to setup JDK, maven, IntelliJ idea & create a new Java Spring Boot app on Ubuntu / Linux
+- Java Spring Boot app code is at: <https://github.com/abhishek-pradhan/java-spring-boot-initializer-demo>

 #  Setup JDK, maven, Java Spring Boot app with IntelliJ Idea on Ubuntu / Linux